yoyogojo19/Rasterizing/README.md

 ## Linux
 For Linux your going to open.
 If you have python installed skip this step otherwise continue, you have to write `sudo apt install python3`. then your goining to clone this reposetry by entering `git clone https://github.com/yoyogojo19/Rasterizing` then enter the main file.
-To run the program write `./run.sh`
+To run the program write `bash run.sh`